Roadrunners Weekly: December 23

 New for 2019-20, Fox Sports 1450 AM is your Tucson radio home for Arizona Coyotes broadcasts.

-The Roadrunners Insider Podcast with Brett Fera of the Arizona Daily Star debuts now each Tuesday on FoxSports1450.com and the iHeartRadio App.
-New editions of the podcast will return Tuesday, January 7 after the holidays.
+The Roadrunners Insider Podcast with Brett Fera of the Arizona Daily Star returns next Tuesday (1/7) on FoxSports1450.com and the iHeartRadio App.

 UP I-10: